 “We were very happy to now have our own place to stay,” she said, adding that not only did it give them privacy, but also made a difference to their family life.
 “It means that my husband and I can live together as man and wife again.”

 About Cyclone Idai

-- Downpours have been affecting the region for weeks, causing severe floods since the beginning of March.
-This comes after a period of severe drought, making the conditions worse.
+Downpours had been affecting the region for weeks prior, causing severe floods.
+A previous period of severe drought made the conditions worse.